 The longest-duration arcing occurred for a configuration where we used a 500-kcmil conductor from either the phase or the ground and looped it around and touched it to a terminal block.
 This is to replicate the condition in the field where a worker accidentally touches a conductor to the wrong phase, and that conductor is either energized or grounded at the other end.
-See event 308 in Fig. 17 for an example where the conductor is solidly grounded to the neutral bushing and then touched to the connector.
+See event 308 in Fig. 14 for an example where the conductor is solidly grounded to the neutral bushing and then touched to the connector.
 In this case, the fault lasts longer than the fuse wire or wrench tests, but it still clears quickly.

-Fig. 18 shows a test for a phase-to-phase connection.
+Fig. 15 shows damage after test 310, a phase-to-phase connection similar to test 308 in Fig. 14.
 This test was made more severe by taping the incoming cable to adjacent conductor stubs to prevent cable movement.
 This event cleared in less than 12 cycles.
-From the damage observed after the event (Fig. 19), we see that the cable and aluminum alloy connector both burned away, apparently until the gap was large enough for the arc to self clear.
+We see that the cable and aluminum alloy connector both burned away, apparently until the gap was large enough for the arc to self clear.
 As this was the most severe event found so far, this fault scenario was tried at other spacings and fault currents.
-Fig. 20 shows an example tested at a spacing of less than two inches.
+Fig. 16 shows an example tested at a spacing of less than two inches.
 Faults still cleared within 12 cycles.
-Fig. 21 shows waveforms for some of the longer-duration events.
+Fig. 17 shows waveforms for some of the longer-duration events.